PNG Police Recruitment 2023 Selection and Training Updates

-PNG Police Recruitment 2023: PNG Insight saw nearly 50,000 page views on this page at the closing date, 20th January 2023.
-The recruiting agent (PNG Job Seek) will have a lot of work to do when shortlisting the potential candidates for interviews.
+PNG Insight saw nearly 50,000 page views on this page during last year's police recruitment drive.
+The recruiting agent (PNG Job Seek) will have a lot of work to do when shortlisting potential interview candidates.

 If you have applied, here is what is likely to happen during the next stage leading up to training.

-So, you applied for the PNG Police Recruitment 2023, what's next?
+So, you applied for the PNG Police Recruitment, what's next?
 The recruiting agent will screen the applications sent online.
 It's part of the recruitment process.
 But with 30,000 applications and only 560 spots, it is a gigantic screening task.

-Understandably, not everyone will receive a response except for those that are shortlisted for the 500 Police Trainees and 60 Cadet Officer spots.
+Understandably, not everyone will receive a response except those shortlisted for the 500 Police Trainees and 60 Cadet Officer spots.

 If you get a response, you should be proud of yourself.